What is the difference between counselling and psychotherapy?

 Does it matter if I have a male or female therapist?

 This is going to be a decision only you can answer.
 There may be issues you would like to address which you feel only someone of the same sex will understand, however, it may be that someone of the opposite sex can give you the alternative view you need.
 The main thing is to find a therapist you feel comfortable with.
-As I mentioned on my 'About Therapy' there is much research which demonstrates the most important factor in therapy is the relationship between client and therapist, so feeling at ease with your therapist may be something for you to consider.
+There is much research which demonstrates the most important factor in healing is the relationship between client and therapist, so feeling at ease with your therapist may be something for you to consider.

 What type of therapy should I have?